Mission & Vision

 Arlene is the Area Operation and Finance Manager for Green Dot Public Schools.
 A mother of three children who have participated in the instrumental music SBMA sponsored programs throughout their elementary, middle school and high school education and in El Segundo school bands for 13 years.
 As a band parent Arlene worked tirelessly in many capacities to support the positive experiences offered to the music students.
 Arlene and her husband Noel are life long community service volunteers.
 A former ESUSD employee she is an avid fine arts supporter.
 As a Board Member of the South Bay Music Association, Arlene is sharing her past experiences and expertise joining in the SBMA commitment to keep the music playing in the ES schools and community.

-Brian Crowley, board member
+Brian Crowley, treasurer

 Brian has been an aerospace systems engineer and test engineer since 1975.
 He was a founding member of the El Segundo Concert Band in 1999, and the treasurer from 2001-2017.
 Brian began playing trombone in 1960, and has played with school bands from elementary school through graduate school.
 After grad school he took a break from trombone to work and raise a family, and returned to playing when he answered a 1999 newspaper ad seeking players for the El Segundo Concert Band.
 Getting back to playing trombone eventually was always his intent, and the ESCB provided that opportunity.
 He also has played in several other bands, including the Vintage Brass of Long Beach, and the Beach Cities Swing Band of El Segundo.